tshepang/blog/content/computing/FLOSS pipe dreams.rst

 - **Operating system**:
-  Debian_ should be THE reference platform for various user types (large corporations, audio/video professionals, software developers, gamers, etc.), taking the market away from OS X and Windows
+  Debian_ should be THE reference platform for various user types (large corporations, audio/video professionals, software developers, gamers, etc.), taking the market away from macOS and Windows

 - **scientific computing**:
   NumPy_ and pandas_ should acquire feature-parity with MATLAB,